 Beyond a fantastic opportunity to connect with friends, neighbors or co-workers, these get-togethers will help spotlight local elections in an informal setting.
 Below you'll find resources to help you host a pre-election potluck of your very own!
 (P.S.
 Take photos and send them our way – we'd love to see how it goes.)

-POST A SIGN PROMOTING THE AUG.
-8 PRIMARY ELECTION
+POST A SIGN PROMOTING THE NOV.
+6, 2018 ELECTION

-Print out this sign and post it somewhere prominent, like the front door of your home or an office window.
+Print out this sign and post it somewhere prominent, like the front door of your home or at your workplace or in your car window.
 Ask your favorite retailer to put one in their shop window, too.
-Put it on a stick and wave it at kids during the July 4 parade.
+Put it on a stick and wave it at random people on the street.
 Better yet, create your own sign!
-(Ann Arbor Votes is nonpartisan, so we're interested in making sure people know that an election is happening on Aug.
-8 – we're not promoting any particular candidate or ballot proposal.)
+(Ann Arbor Votes is nonpartisan, so we're interested in making sure people know that an election is happening on Nov.
+6 – we're not promoting any particular candidate or ballot proposal.)
 Click here for a high resolution sign PDF that you can print out at 11" x 8.5" or larger.